 In high school, college, and early post college years, Cathy sang with a number of different ensembles.
 She participated in her high school chamber and show choirs.
 At Stanford University, she sang with an a capella group called Counterpoint.
 Upon graduation and while working with a campus ministry in Berkeley, California, she led a worship band.
 After marrying and moving back to Iowa City with her husband, Paul Gutjahr, she sang with the university’s gospel choir, Voices of Soul.

-When her husband Paul was hired to the faculty at Indiana University, Cathy and Paul moved to Bloomington, Indiana, and she spent the next 5-7 years primarily at home raising her two boys, Isaac and Jeremiah.
-When the boys entered elementary school Cathy pursued her musical interests again, this time with a different focus.
+When Paul was hired to the faculty at Indiana University, Cathy and Paul moved to Bloomington, Indiana, and she spent the next 5-7 years primarily at home raising her two boys, Isaac and Jeremiah.
+When the boys entered elementary school, Cathy pursued her musical interests again, this time with a different focus.

-As her interest in song writing and performance grew, Cathy took formal voice lessons, played at many open mics, and began having her own shows.
+As her interest in songwriting and performance grew, Cathy took formal voice lessons, played at many open mics, and began playing her own shows.
 In 2012, she released her first album, “Quiet of the Road.”
 This was followed by her second album, “Motorcycle Man” in 2015 and, most recently, “Hand Me My Boots” in 2018.

 “I’m so grateful for the friends, family, and acquaintances who have attended my performances and encouraged me over the years as I’ve developed as a songwriter and musician.
 I’m also humbled by the incredible musicians who have helped create and develop the music on my albums.”